cpacker/finger-putty/README.md

 For use on OSX 10.8

 Planned features:

   Additional profiles (Windows 8, Playstation/Xbox, Android)

 Known issues:

   Spoofed user agent OS and Nmap fingerprint OS don't dynamically match

+  Nmap fingerprinting often results in an error (no OS found) rather than profile OS